gustavo-grieco/quimera/README.md

 # Requirements

-* You will need an RPC provider (e.g. alchemy) and an Etherscan API key.
+* You will need an RPC provider (e.g. Alchemy) and an Etherscan API key.
 Both have free options.
 * An LLM service, either a local (e.g. ollama) or remote LLM service (e.g gemini). **You do not need to pay for an API access, specially if you use "manual mode"**
 * [Foundry](https://book.getfoundry.sh/)